How the Office for Product Safety and Standards contributes to international legal metrology and who to contact.

 WELMEC working groups and UK contacts

-NMRO is represented in all 8 different working groups of WELMEC, and NMRO officials attend working group meetings relevant to their knowledge and background.
+Safety & Standards is represented in all 8 different working groups of WELMEC, and Safety & Standards officials attend working group meetings relevant to their knowledge and background.
 The benefit of WELMEC participation is the ability to influence the regulatory requirements within Europe in accordance with the wishes of UK stakeholders, including manufacturers, legislators, and enforcers.
 Ultimately this will benefit consumers.

 The body governing the working groups is the WELMEC Committee.
-Each member country has a nominated representative that attends an annual committee meeting and participates in electronic correspondence and voting on matters of a more strategic nature in relation to cooperation in legal metrology across Europe.
-Find out who the contacts are for the UK, if you wish to get involved and influence the work of WELMEC.
+Each member country has a nominated representative who attends an annual committee meeting and participates in electronic correspondence and voting on matters of a more strategic nature in relation to cooperation in legal metrology across Europe.

 UK single point of contact